junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Alright, let's start digging.
 Sam, Donatello, keep watching and yell if you see any demon."
 Dean takes out two shovels from the trunk and throws one at Cas.
 "Cas and I will do the treasure-hunting."

 The "treasure-hunting" ends with a colliding sound when one of the shovels -- both of them insisted it's the other found it first -- hits the stone.
-The half demon tablet makes a dull sound and the ground shakes, reminding Dean of the thunderstorm the night he cracked the tablet out of the clay.
+The half demon tablet makes a dull sound and the ground starts shaking, reminding Dean of the thunderstorm the night he cracked the tablet out of the clay.

 Dean and Cas fall into the hole of their own digging, only managing to stand straight by holding each other's arms.
 Light comes from above, Dean finds himself trapped in between Cas's arms in the tiny small vertical hole, staring into a dusty Cas covered by soil and dust smudges, who stares back at him with just the same intensity as ever.
 The ground rocks around them again, loose soil and dust falls onto their heads, threatening to bury them underneath.
 Someone is yelling their names -- must be Sam or Donatello.
 For a split second, Dean is reminded of the first few minutes after he came back from Hell, when he woke up in his coffin and had to dig through the loose soil to get topside.
 But at least, now he's not alone, and the thought comforts him, as if feeling reassured that even buried under ground, even with the metaphor of death all around him, he's not worried the slightest as long as he can hold on to Cas.

-He pulls Cas closer, pretending it's just because the ground shaking too violently and this is the only way he can stand still.
+He pulls Cas closer, pretending it's just because the ground is shaking too violently and this is the only way he can stand still.
 Cas just lets him.
 He stands there, dropping his shovel, meeting Dean's eyes, glancing between Dean's eyes and lips, hesitating, waiting.
-Dean feels his courage draining away as quickly as high school boys when his lips leaning closer.
-The voice that sounds extremely like himself but thousand times deeper and darker yells at him from the back of his head about those kisses, what happened last time they kissed, what that cost Cas.
+Dean feels his courage draining away as quickly as high school boys when his lips lean closer.
+The voice that sounds extremely like himself but thousand times deeper and darker yells at him from the back of his head about those kisses, what happened last time they kissed, what that cost Cas, what Cas must feel about them, what *he* unwillingly but instinctively feels about them -- a curse, a threat to his life, a condemnation.
 The memory gives Dean a sudden shiver like he was under the water again and Cas's warm breath ghosting on his skin as if it's the heated sensation that took away his power again.
-Dean closes his eyes, turning his head a small degree, simply leaning his temple against Cas's.
+Dean closes his eyes, turning his head a small degree, passing against Cas's cheek, simply leaning his temple against Cas's.

 "I got you," he murmurs at Cas's ears.